 Negotiating Permanent Disability Cases

 Parties are encouraged to try to settle these issues through negotiations and are allowed to attempt to resolve the issues.
-So, while private negotiations are allowed, no party can file suit, in any court, to resolve issues regarding permanent disability benefits and/or future medical benefits prior to exhausting the Benefit Review Process.
+So, while private negotiations are allowed, no party can file suit, in any court, to resolve issues regarding permanent disability benefits and/or future medical benefits prior to mediation.
 This requires the full and active participation of the parties in a mediation conducted by a Mediating Specialist within the Bureau.
 The Mediating Specialist will issue the paperwork indicating that the process has been exhausted when he/she is convinced that continued mediations are not likely to result in an agreement and an impasse has been reached.